atick-faisal/label-studio/docs/source/guide/helm_values.md

 ---
-title: Available Helm values for Label Studio Helm Chart
+title: Available Helm values for Annotation Hub Helm Chart
 short: Available Helm values
 tier: all
 type: guide
 order: 72
 order_enterprise: 72
-meta_title: Available Helm values for Label Studio Helm Chart
+meta_title: Available Helm values for Annotation Hub Helm Chart
-meta_description: For cases when you want to customize your Label Studio Kubernetes deployment, review these available Helm values that you can set in your Helm chart.
+meta_description: For cases when you want to customize your Annotation Hub Kubernetes deployment, review these available Helm values that you can set in your Helm chart.
 section: "Install & Setup"
 parent: "install_k8s"
 parent_enterprise: "install_enterprise_k8s"